ozoidemi/ePaper_guest_dashboard/README.md

 esptool.py --chip esp32 --port /dev/ttyACM0 write_flash 0x009000 nvs_zero
 ```

-The first command writes a file of null bytes the typical size of your NVS, naming it nvs_zero.
+The first command writes a file of null bytes (the typical size of your NVS), naming it nvs_zero.

 The second command writes the file on your ESPHome device at 0x009000, which is the typical address for the NVS file.